hectorcorrea/solr-for-newbies/tutorial.md

 * `fl`: List of fields to return in the result.
 * `fq`: Filters results without calculating a score.

 Below are a few sample queries to show these parameters in action.
-Notice that spaces are URL encoded as `+` in the commands below, you do not need to encode them if you are submitting these queries via the Solr Admin interface in your browser.
+Notice that spaces are URL encoded as `+` in the `curl` commands below, you do not need to encode them if you are submitting these queries via the Solr Admin interface in your browser.

 * Retrieve the first 10 documents where the `title_txt_en` includes the word "washington" (`q=title_txt_en:washington`)
 ```